-(b) The estimated fair value is based on reported transaction prices.
+(a) The estimated fair value is based on reported transaction prices.
 The estimates presented are not necessarily indicative of the amounts that we could realize in a current market exchange.

-(c) Swap arrangements are in an asset position.
+(b) Hedge arrangements are in an asset position.

 Concentration of Credit Risk